 His mom overhears us, “Your mom is moving?”

 “Yeah, Mrs. Watt.
 The divorce is going through soon.
 She wants to leave Miami.
 Dad told me yesterday.
 I hope he’ll let me stay with him.
 I like it here.”

-She came over and hugs me.
+She comes over and hugs me.
 I’m embarrassed but it’s nice.
-It is hard to believe that two weeks ago I had been banned from there.
-Scott put his foot around my calf.
+It is hard to believe that two weeks ago I was banned from there.
+Scott puts his foot around my calf.
 I feel loved.